magao-x/MagAOX/setup/RT_install.md

 ```
 sudo systemctl isolate graphical.target
 ```
-or from grub boot menu, add `systemd.unit=graphical.target` and end of the linux16 line.
+or from grub boot menu, add `systemd.unit=graphical.target` at end of the linux16 line.
 - To change the default:
 ```
 /etc/systemd/system/default.target to /usr/lib/systemd/system/graphical.target